wyobi/ion-autocomplete/README.md

 - Configure what is stored in the model and what is seen in the list
 - Configure the template used to show the autocomplete component
 - Configure a callback when an item is clicked/removed
-- Configure a callback when the done button is clicked
+- Configure a callback when the cancel/done button is clicked
 - Configure all labels used in the component

 # Installation